itsmichaelwest/lectern/README.md

 # Lectern - CS39440 Major Project

 This project focuses on creating a video platform with timestamped comments and potentially other interactive media.
+The website is available at [lectern.video](https://lectern.video).

+> **IMPORTRANT:** This project requires certain secret keys/variables to be set for development.
+See the
+> [Azure deployment guide](./AZURE.MD) for instructions on generating these yourself, or send an email to
+> [maw86@aber.ac.uk](mailto:maw86@aber.ac.uk) to obtain a prebuilt `.env` file.
+Keys are not included in this repository
+> for security reasons.
+Many aspects of this project cannot be run locally without setting these variables.
+You can
+> always access Lectern on the web at [lectern.video](https://lectern.video).

 ## Getting started